Skip to main content

 To continue an FSA each calendar year, you must request FSA enrollment during the benefits Open Enrollment period each fall.
 The FSA start date will be January 1 of the next calendar year.
 You can file and be reimbursed for claims for eligible services received on or after your FSA start date.
 Payroll deductions begin upon the first paycheck after eligibility.

-3. Email a FSA Claim Form with receipts to claims@mybenefitexpress.com
+3. Email the Reimbursement Request Form with receipts to Fidelity@service.healthaccountservices.com.

 How to set up direct deposit for FSA reimbursements